ddsouz5/oneliners/README.md

 Print all possible 3mer DNA sequence combinations:

     echo {A,C,T,G}{A,C,T,G}{A,C,T,G}

+Join on unpairable lines.
+Specify file in -a to have unpairable entries

+    join -1 1 -2 1 -a 1 example_sorted.bed example_lengths_alt.txt

+Remove blank lines from a file using grep and save output to new file:

+    grep . filename > newfilename

+Find files containing text (`-l` outputs only the file names, `-i` ignores the case `-r` descends into subdirectories)

+    grep -lir "some text" *

+Find files containing text (`-h` no filename, `-i` ignores the case `-B2` print 2 lines before context)

+    grep -hiB2 "Daniele" /home/*.txt

 Untangle an interleaved paired-end FASTQ file.
 If a FASTQ file has paired-end reads intermingled, and you want to separate them into separate /1 and /2 files, and assuming the /1 reads precede the /2 reads: